AtentumZero/Apollo/README.md

 # Apollo
 A simple, lightweight Remote Access Tool written in Python

-Apollo is a cross-platform (Windows, Linux, FreeBSD & MacOS) Remote Access Tool written in Python.
+Apollo is a cross-platform (Windows, Linux, FreeBSD & MacOS) Remote Access Tool for Python 3.4+.
 Its features are currently very basic but allow for post-exploitation remote code execution as well as obtaining information on the client system and reporting it back to the Command & Control server.

 ## Features
  * Capability to control multiple clients at once